RENAISSANCE-UIC/micromium/README.md

 > **Windows SmartScreen warning:** The installer is not yet code-signed, so Windows will show a blue "Windows protected your PC" dialog.
 Click **More info → Run anyway** to proceed.
 This is expected for now.

+> **IMPORTANT:** We need you to test this out and get back to us.
+We are going to be filing an application for SignPath and this helps us make the case for the Reputation criterion.
+Verabatim, these are:
+"Describe how we can verify that your project is used and trusted.
+Provide sources and links including
+* Media reports
+* Blog articles
+* Wikipedia articles in other languages (see below for English), Softpedia etc.
+* Usage data such as number of downloads, forks or dependencies
+* Analysis such as GitHub Insights
+* Proof of Trademark ownership if you're using a trademarked name If available, we will also look at the English Wikipedia article and OpenHub (see below), and community data such as GitHub Insights."

 > Artifacts expire after 90 days.
 If none is available, open an issue and we'll post a fresh build.

 ---